Valençay

 Valençay (/fr/) is a commune in the Indre department in the administrative region of Centre-Val de Loire, France.
+It is known for the 16th-17th century Château de Valençay and for Valençay cheese.

 Geography

-Valençay is situated in the Loire Valley.
-It sits at the end of a plateau. on a hillside overlooking the River Nahon.
-Valençay is part of Berry.
+Valençay sits at the end of a plateau, on a hillside overlooking the river Nahon, a tributary of the Fouzon (Loire basin).
+Valençay is part of the former province Berry.

 History

 The commune was formed by the union of three settlements: the "Bourg-de-l'Eglise", the "Bas-Bourg" and what is called the "old quarter."

-The chateau is a part of the Loire Valley by virtue of the date of its construction and its dimensions, which give it a similar appearance to Chambord.
+Although not in the Loire Valley, the chateau shows similarities, by virtue of the date of its construction and its dimensions, with for instance Château de Chambord.

 A 12th-century castle existed on this site, was demolished and construction of its replacement began in 1520, albeit slowly.
 The chateau was born in the 16th and 17th centuries by the Estampes family.
 Louis of Estampes, governor and baillif of Blois, undertook the building of the large round tower at the end of the entrance wing.
 He died in 1530, leaving the tower unfinished.
 The tower rises above the entry.

 Work on Valençay began again about 1540 under Jacques of Estampes, lord of the manor.
 He had married a Grassement with a financier in the family.
 The lord wanted a residence worthy of his new fortune.
 Jacques covered the dome of the tower with an imperial design.